-UNITED STATES BANKRUPTCY COURT

-Eastern District of California

-Honorable Fredrick E. Clement Bankruptcy Judge

-Bakersfield Federal Courthouse 510 19th Street, Second Floor Bakersfield, California

-WEDNESDAY

-JULY 8, 2015

-10:00 A.M.
-CHAPTER 13 AND 12 ADVERSARY PROCEEDINGS

-PRE-HEARING DISPOSITIONS

-GENERAL DESIGNATIONS

-Each pre-hearing disposition is prefaced by the words "Final Ruling," "Tentative Ruling" or "No Tentative Ruling."
+UNITED STATES BANKRUPTCY COURT EASTERN DISTRICT OF CALIFORNIA Honorable Fredrick E. Clement Bakersfield Federal Courthouse 510 19th Street, Second Floor Bakersfield, California PRE-HEARING DISPOSITIONS DAY: WEDNESDAY DATE: NOVEMBER 4, 2015 CALENDAR: 9:30 A.M.
+CHAPTERS 13 AND 12 ADVERSARY PROCEEDINGS GENERAL DESIGNATIONS Each pre-hearing disposition is prefaced by the words "Final Ruling," "Tentative Ruling" or "No Tentative Ruling."
 Except as indicated below, matters designated "Final Ruling" will not be called and counsel need not appear at the hearing on such matters.
 Matters designated "Tentative Ruling" or "No Tentative Ruling" will be called.

-MATTERS RESOLVED BEFORE HEARING

-If the court has issued a final ruling on a matter and the parties directly affected by a matter have resolved the matter by stipulation or withdrawal of the motion before the hearing, then the moving party shall, not later than 4:00 p.m.
-(PST) on the day before the hearing, inform the following persons by telephone that they wish the matter to be dropped from calendar notwithstanding the court's ruling: (1) all other parties directly affected by the motion; and (2) Kathy Torres, Judicial Assistant to the Honorable Fredrick E. Clement, at (559) 499-5860.

-ERRORS IN FINAL RULINGS

-If a party believes that a final ruling contains an error that would, if reflected in the order or judgment, warrant a motion under Federal Rule of Civil Procedure 52(b), 59(e) or 60, as incorporated by Federal Rules of Bankruptcy Procedure, 7052, 9023 and 9024, then the party affected by such error shall, not later than 4:00 p.m.
+COURT'S ERRORS IN FINAL RULINGS If a party believes that a final ruling contains an error that would, if reflected in the order or judgment, warrant a motion under Federal Rule of Civil Procedure 60(a), as incorporated by Federal Rules of Bankruptcy Procedure 9024, then the party affected by such error shall, not later than 4:00 p.m.
 (PST) on the day before the hearing, inform the following persons by telephone that they wish the matter either to be called or dropped from calendar, as appropriate, notwithstanding the court's ruling: (1) all other parties directly affected by the motion; and (2) Kathy Torres, Judicial Assistant to the Honorable Fredrick E. Clement, at (559) 499-5860.
 Absent such a timely request, a matter designated "Final Ruling" will not be called.

-1. 15-10014-A-13 LORNA MANGIDUYOS

-15-1007 UST-1

-U.S. TRUSTEE V. MANGIDUYOS
+1. 15-13071-A-13 ADDISON CRAFTS 15-1104 U.S. TRUSTEE V. CRAFTS ROBIN TUBESING/Atty. for pl.

-GREGORY POWELL/Atty. for mv.